Fithos/tgp/README.md

 #### Diagnosis

 This script provides basic statistics on task granularity and the average number of context switches and CPU utilization.
-The script also offers the possibility to restrict this analysis on tasks belonging to a specific class (by providing the name of the class via the flag --sc).
+The script also offers the possibility to restrict this analysis on tasks belonging to a specific class.

 To perform diagnostics on tasks, enter the *characterization/* folder and type the following command:

 ```
-./diagnose.py -t <path to task trace> --cs <path to CS trace> --cpu <path to CPU trace> [--sc <class name> -o <path to results trace>]
+./diagnose.py -t <path to task trace> --cs <path to CS trace> --cpu <path to CPU trace> [-o <path to result trace (output)>]
 ```

 The script creates a new trace (named *diagnostics.csv* by default) containing the described statistics.
 The results of the analysis will also be printed on the standard output.